5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 5. Rename `card0-codec#0.txt` located in the "CodecDump" folder to `codec_dump.txt`

 ### Required Files and Tools
-:warning: Please follow the instructions below carefully and thoroughly.
+:bulb: Please follow the instructions below carefully and thoroughly.
 Use the suggested file names and locations, otherwise the provided terminal commands won't work without adjustments!

 - Download and install [**Python**](https://www.python.org/downloads/) if you haven't already
 - Install either [**MacPorts**](https://www.macports.org/install.php) or [**Homebrew**](https://brew.sh/) (I used MacPorts, but Homebrew works, too)